crlvgl/ClimateChangeJapan/README.md

 - **Data files**:
 	- Website data: [website/data/EstimatedFishPricesByYear.csv](website/data/EstimatedFishPricesByYear.csv)
 	- Source datasets: [datasets/](datasets/) includes cleaned and raw CSVs used for analysis.
+ > Note: The video used as ambient background and for acoustic representation of the data is not included due to size constraints on the repository.
+For full experience, please download a video of your choice and add it to the `website/video/` folder as `ambiance.mp4`.

 ## Datasets
 - [datasets/CleanedFishPrice.csv](datasets/CleanedFishPrice.csv): Cleaned fish price data used in charts/analysis.